diggsweden/UserFeedbackApp/README.md

 ## Introduction

-UserFeedbackApp is a small frontend application created using "Create React App."
-The main purpose of this app is to collect user feedback for functionality or features of third-party apps.
+UserFeedbackApp is a small frontend application created using "Create React App".
+The main purpose of this app is to collect anonymous user feedback for functionality or features of third-party apps.
 It provides an easy-to-use interface for users to rate various aspects of the apps they interact with.
-See https://github.com/diggsweden/InclusionToolbox

 The app is designed to be scalable, allowing it to handle a growing number of users and feedback efficiently.
 It also leverages Storybook for frontend reviews, making it easy for developers to review and test UI components in isolation.

+It utilizes a [Spring Boot API](https://github.com/diggsweden/UserFeedbackAPI) to handle the impressions & ratings.
+It's made available through a [JavaScript drop-in library](https://github.com/diggsweden/InclusionToolbox), please review the [repository](https://github.com/diggsweden/InclusionToolbox) for more detailed documentation of how to utilize it.

 ## Features